We ship worldwide

 However, dyeing is sometimes problematic as some polyester fibres have been impregnated before manufacturing.

-That makes dyeing nearly impossible.
 Pure polyester can very easily be dyed at 90 degrees.

 Along with each 14g dye pack, you get a portion of iDye Poly Intensifier to intensify the colours.